 The most cost-effective maintenance strategies emphasize a proactive approach.
-But when weighing the numerous approaches such as predictive vs preventive maintenance, how do you know which is right for you?
+But when weighing the numerous approaches such as predictive vs preventive maintenance, how do you know which is best for you?

 Preventive vs Predictive Maintenance